wynnewu-project/admin-table-page/README.md

-# Vue3 Config Table
+# Admin Table Page
-A configurable table component based on Vue3.js and Element-plus
+A Admin Table Page component based on Vue3.js and Element-plus

 - Write a table page with search fields, toolbar and pagination functions by simple configure
 - Support Chinese and English language